 Corn tortillas are definitely more traditional for enchiladas.
 They have great flavor, however, they are very delicate.
 If they are not soaked, fried or heated properly before rolling they will tear and crumble, so frustrating.

 That is one reason I use flour tortillas in my Chicken Enchilada recipe.

 But in this Ground Beef Enchilada Casserole recipe you do not have to roll the tortilla.
 So there is no need to heat, fry or soak the corn tortillas.
 Everything is layered flat, making this a super easy dinner recipe!

 If you are not a fan of corn tortillas you can sub flour tortillas.
 However I have not tested it with flour.

 I definitely like to use store bought sauce for this enchilada casserole dish.
 If you have a favorite recipe you can certainly use that, you will need a little over 2 cups of sauce.
 But if you want a strong and tangy red enchilada sauce, Target has a great one!
 It is my go-to.

 I will take you through step by step how to make this easy beef enchilada casserole.
 See the photos for step by step how to layer the casserole.

 Start by preheating the oven to 350.

 In a skillet brown and crumble the ground beef.
 Drain any excess grease.
-Add the 1 tsp salt, diced onion, and garlic.
+Add the 1 teaspoon salt, diced onion, and garlic.
 Saute until they are slightly softened, about 5 minutes.

-Stir in 3 tbsp water, 2 tsp chili powder, and 1 tsp cumin.
+Stir in 3 tablespoon water, 2 teaspoon chili powder, and 1 teaspoon cumin.
 Remove it from the heat, it’s time to assemble the casserole.